DixianZhu/Perturb-Seq/README.md

 The validation code automatically run 5-fold-cross-validation and print out evaluation performance for training and validation.
 The backbone model is a 7-layer Feed Forward Neural Network.
 ### Initial findings:
-Roughly scan through some results on the 1-st fold with raw eyes, the validation performance:
+Roughly scan through some results on the 1-st fold with raw eyes, for the validation performance:
 - The averaged accuracy for classification performance can be achieved ~ 0.65; averaged AUROC can be achieved ~ 0.7.
 - The averaged MAE for regression performance can be achieved ~ 0.28; averaged Pearson correlation can be achieved ~ 0.33.